 - Release Date

 Co-producer Barrie Osborne (The Lord of the Rings and The Matrix) might have something to do with how this film’s setup lifts itself to the level of high drama, or at least high fantasy.
-Then again, perhaps relatively unknown director and co-writer Howard McCain’s desire to extract the severity of Beowulf comes across onscreen.
+Then again, perhaps the relatively unknown director and co-writer Howard McCain’s desire to extract the severity of Beowulf comes across onscreen too.
 But permeate a sense of seriousness, and allow the quality of the production to wash over some of the more obvious low-budget effects, and suddenly this bizarre combination of science-fiction-meets-period-swordplay-epic becomes something that deserves your attention.

-Only when seeing the creature Kainan has warned them about does the village finally believe his story.
+Only when seeing the creature that Kainan has warned them about does the village finally believe his story.
 Dubbed a Moorwen, the creature is the last in a species Kainan’s people wiped out while terraforming another planet.
 It glows like a neon light to attract its prey and kills everything in its path.
 Creature designer Patrick Tatopoulos, whose work appears in Bram Stoker’s Dracula and Stargate, conceived the bioluminescent Moorwen to resemble a predator of the lion or tiger variety, only ten feet tall and sporting a flickery tail.
-Kainan leads the hunt for the creature, and meanwhile, harbors feelings of guilt for making it an endangered species.
+Kainan leads the hunt for the creature, yet he harbors feelings of guilt for making it an endangered species.